 Since 1970, transportation demands and needs have out-paced investment in the system.
-An examination of transportation revenues and expenditures compared to population, travel and other spending in the state budget, adjusted for inflation, shows a long period of under-investment in transportation continuing through the 1990s and into the next decade.
+An examination of transportation revenues and expenditures compared to population, travel and other spending in the state budget, adjusted for inflation, shows a long period of under-investment in transportation. continuing through the 1990s and into the next decade.
+California's population continues to increase, motorists are buying less fuel, and yet the total vehicle miles traveled in the state is still increasing.